Contributor: Heather Cameron. Lesson ID: 13858

 Your audience is your friend, Becca, and the tone is casual.

-For most assignments and papers you write in school, you will want to use and maintain a formal and objective tone.
+You will want to use and maintain a formal and objective tone for most assignments and papers you write in school.
 You will want to write your paper using professional language.

 Learn it here!

-For most school essays, you will use a formal and professional tone.
-When you write reports, research essays, analytical papers, and many other assignments, you will want your word choice to make it sound serious and academic.
+You will use a formal and professional tone for most school essays.
+When you write reports, research essays, analytical papers, and many other assignments, you will want your word choice to make it sound profound and academic.

-The only time that you will write informally is when you are writing creatively or for personal reasons like short stories, poems, or memoir assignments.
+You will only write informally when writing creatively or for personal reasons, like short stories, poems, or memoir assignments.

 To write objectively means to write without giving your direct opinion.